 E. Anne Lown, DrPH

-- Affiliated Faculty, Osher Center for Integrative Medicine
+- Affiliated Faculty, Osher Center for Integrative Health

 - Associate Adjunct Professor, Department of Social and Behavioral Sciences, School of Nursing

 - The impact of stress and trauma on long-term physical and psychological health.
 Stresses include life threatening health problems such as childhood cancer, experiences of interpersonal violence (child abuse, partner violence, sexual and physical assault), or adverse childhood events.

 - The impact of mental health distress and/or psychological resilience on subsequent health behaviors including alcohol, tobacco, drug use, obesity, and physical activity.

 - Pediatric psycho-oncology including the psychological, behavioral, and social consequences of childhood cancer or other life-threatening pediatric illnesses.